technomancy/leiningen/README.md

 When you launch Leiningen, it must start an instance of Clojure to load itself.
 But this instance must not effect the project that you're building.
-It may use a different version of Clojure from Leiningen, and the project should be in a totally fresh JVM.
+It may use a different version of Clojure from Leiningen, and the project should be in a fresh JVM.
 Leiningen uses ant's
 <tt>java</tt> task to fork off a separate process for this
 purpose.
 The <tt>leiningen.compile</tt> namespace implements this;
 specifically the <tt>eval-in-project</tt> function.
 Any code that must execute within the context of the project (AOT compilation, test runs) needs to go through this function.

-Leiningen tasks are simply Clojure functions that take the current project as their first argument followed by any further arguments that were given on the command-line.
+Leiningen is extensible; you can define new tasks in plugins.
+Add your plugin as a dev-dependency of your project, and you'll be able to call
+<tt>lein $YOUR_COMMAND</tt>.
+See the [plugins guide](http://github.com/technomancy/leiningen/blob/master/PLUGINS.md) for details.

 The [mailing list](http://groups.google.com/group/leiningen) and the leiningen or clojure channels on Freenode are the best places to